SweetPotatoImprov/StatTools/AMMI/README.md

 ### Details
 Significance of PCs are evaluated with function `AMMI` only if the data are balanced.
-With funcion `AMMIwithMeans` the significance of PCs is evaluated only if `numrep`, `rms` and `rdf` are specified.
+With funcion `AMMIwithMeans` the significance of PCs is evaluated only if `rep.num`, `rms` and `rdf` are specified.

 ### Value
 It returns the first and second PC values for genotypes and environments, a table with the contribution of each PC, a dispersion plot of means or effects against the first PC, and a dispersion plot of PC1 against PC2.
 Both plots are saved in the working directory as png files.
-Significance of PCs are included in the contributions table only if `numrep`, `rms` and `rdf` are specified.
+Significance of PCs are included in the contributions table only if `rep.num`, `rms` and `rdf` are specified.

 ### Example